 As a property manager you’ve got to wear a lot of hats: leasing office, groundskeeper, bookkeeper, handyman, security guard, and more!
 The idea of adding another one (that of marketer) on can be very intimidating!
-To make your life easier, Market Apartments has come up with a simple, beginner’s guide to apartment marketing.
+To make your life easier, Market Apartments has come up with a simple, beginner’s guide to multifamily apartment marketing.

 What is apartment marketing??

 Likely, your biggest goal as a property manager is to increase occupancy.
 Because of this, you’ll need to do two things: retain your good residents, and increase leases for empty units.
 How do you keep the good ones and entice the new ones??
 Marketing!
-Things like social media, content marketing, SEO, and website design will help with both of these objectives.
+Things like social media, content marketing, SEO, and property website design will help with both of these objectives.

 Why do I need apartment marketing?

 Over 90% of potential renters admit to finding their apartment online.
 Without digital marketing, your property is relying on just 10% of the market!!
 Any good business owner will tell you that it’s time to start utilizing digital marketing.
 Start small.
-We recommending focusing on four areas: a strong website, good SEO, at least one social media account, and a blog.
+We recommend focusing on four areas: a strong website, good SEO, at least one social media account, and a blog.

 Good web design takes time and care, and unless you’re a master programmer (add that to the list of many “hats” worn by property managers), you’ll likely need to hire a digital marketing firm to create your website for you.
 To maximize your website for your current residents (who likely are surrounded by technology and expect certain things out of your property website), consider including the following to your site: